 obvious indicator!
 Advanced cognitive ability can present as creative talents which are difficult to measure.
 But it

-can also present as "behavior" problems in a setting that is not suitable for the gifted child.
+can also present as "behavior problems" in settings and environments not suitable for the gifted

-many highly and profoundly gifted children, these vital Dabrowski traits can be so strong they actually mask the potential
+In many highly and profoundly gifted children, these vital Dabrowski traits can be so strong

 Characteristics of Gifted Children

 The characteristics of gifted children are far more

 complex than the measurement of an individual's output or performance score.
 These children are more than their

 latest test score or master piece.
 Gifted-ness is more about a state of being; an ability to perceive, comprehend,

 intuit, sense, feel, reason and take in significantly more information than the norm.
 When we only notice and appreciate these

 children through their special accomplishments, we fail to acknowledge their essence and the complexity of the individual.
 The

 child begins to feel they are loved only when they excel in their performance.
 That is why truly